-Captain Valenzuela began his career with the Los Angeles Police Department in September of 1996, and as a Police Officer completed tours at West Valley, Wilshire, Detective Headquarters where he worked as a SMART officer, and Management Services Divisions.
+Commander Valenzuela began his career with the Los Angeles Police Department in September of 1996, and as a Police Officer completed tours at West Valley, Wilshire, Detective Headquarters where he worked as a SMART officer, and Management Services Divisions.

-Sergeant II in the Advocate Section.
+In 2002, Commander Valenzuela promoted to Sergeant I and was assigned to Central Division where he worked a variety of assignments, and thereafter transferred to Newton Division as a patrol supervisor.
+In 2005, he was selected to work Internal Affairs Group as a Sergeant II in the Advocate Section.
 In 2007, he was selected for an assignment as an Aide in the office of The First Assistant Chief.
-Following his time as a Chief’s Aide, Captain Valenzuela served as an Assistant Watch Commander at 77th Street Patrol Division, and after a short time became the Officer-in-Charge of the 77th Vice Unit.
+Following his time as a Chief’s Aide, Commander Valenzuela served as an Assistant Watch Commander at 77th Street Patrol Division, and after a short time became the Officer-in-Charge of the 77th Vice Unit.